mjskay/tidybayes/README.md

     are modeled after the `modelr::add_predictions()` function, and turn a grid of predictions into a long-format data frame of draws from either the fits or predictions from a model.
 These functions make it straightforward to generate arbitrary fit lines from a model.
+See `vignette("tidy-brms")` or `vignette("tidy-rstanarm")` for examples.

 -   **Summarizing posterior distributions** from models. `tidybayes` re-exports the `ggdist::point_interval()` family of functions